ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/At0mXploit/CVE-2025-59843-CVE-2025-59932](https://github.com/At0mXploit/CVE-2025-59843-CVE-2025-59932) :  ![starts](https://img.shields.io/github/stars/At0mXploit/CVE-2025-59843-CVE-2025-59932.svg) ![forks](https://img.shields.io/github/forks/At0mXploit/CVE-2025-59843-CVE-2025-59932.svg)

 ## CVE-2025-59843
  Flag Forge is a Capture The Flag (CTF) platform.
-From versions 2.0.0 to before 2.3.1, the public endpoint /api/user/[username] returns user email addresses in its JSON response.
-The problem has been patched in FlagForge version 2.3.1.
-The fix removes email addresses from public API responses while keeping the endpoint publicly accessible.
-Users should upgrade to version 2.3.1 or later to eliminate exposure.
+From versions 2.0.0 to before 2.3.2, the public endpoint /api/user/[username] returns user email addresses in its JSON response.
+The fix, intended for release in 2.3.1 but only available starting in version 2.3.2, removes email addresses from public API responses while keeping the endpoint publicly accessible.
+Users should upgrade to version 2.3.2 or later to eliminate exposure.
 There are no workarounds for this vulnerability.